ankidroid/Anki-Android/Google-Summer-of-Code-2021.md

 We are quite honest in the AnkiDroid project, so the first thing I will say is that I'm not sure what the best process should be!

-But we have started receiving information from interested participants so we need a place to collect information so we don't lose it
+But we have started receiving information from interested participants, so we need a place to collect information, so we don't lose it.

 So if you are an interested participant: Please add your **PUBLIC** contact information here in a list.

-I emphasized "public" because this information will be web-scraped, used by spammers, etc. But we are an open-source project so there is no hiding your identity completely - but you should think carefully about what specific contact methods you share.
+I emphasized "public" because this information will be web-scraped, used by spammers, etc. But we are an open-source project, so there is no hiding your identity completely - but you should think carefully about what specific contact methods you share.

 ## List of interested participants